Nimit099/WorkBoard/README.md

 - After every commits in WorkBoard should be pull by master.
 - Weekly Sprints branches will always pull master.
 - After completion of week weekly sprint pushes to the master.

+## NEXT PHASE OF HOMEPAGE

+Use sessionstorage for the search functionality to remove query.
+After completing task delete this.